grafana/Grafana-Alloy-for-Beginners/README.md

         match_type = "strict"

         attribute {
-            key = "//TODO: Fill in the argument"
+            key = "//TODO: Fill this in"
         }

         attribute {
-            key = "//TODO: Fill in the argument"
+            key = "//TODO: Fill this in"
         }
     }